nukata/lisp-in-dart/README.md

 $
 ```

-You can give a file name of your Lisp script to run.
+You can give it a file name of your Lisp script.

 ```
 $ dart lisp.dart examples/fib15.l